DUKE & NEPHEWS, HILL POTTERY REVISITED

 Conclusion

-Duke and Nephews were owners of the Hill Pottery already in January 1861, (and probably a few weeks before), and until at least March of 1864, but not later than September 1864.
+Duke and Nephews were owners of the Hill Pottery already in January 1861, (and probably a few weeks before), and until at least March of 1864, the Pottery being sold to T. and C. Ford only in April 1864.
 J. S. Hill was the manager and the one responsible for the success of the Hill Pottery; he was also much involved in the Burslem community.
 Furthermore, this study revealed the rich diversity of the products of the Hill Pottery under the Duke and Nephews ownership, particularly at the time of the London International exhibition of 1862.